Frequently Asked Questions

 A hand written welcome note, some homebaking, a few chocolates are a nice gesture of welcome.

 Yes you should, and unless otherwise specified in your website profile, all Look After Me rooms operate using these following recommendations:

 - For a full refund, cancellation must be made five full days prior to listing's local check in time (or 3:00 PM if not specified) on the day of check in.

 - If the guest cancels less than 5 days in advance, the first night is non-refundable but the remaining nights will be 50% refunded.

 - If the guest arrives and decides to leave early, the nights not spent are not refunded.

 If your anticipated turnover is going to be over $60,000 per annum, you have to be.
 If close to that turnover, it would be worth going to your local IRD office.
 If you are GST registered, your quoted tariff should include the GST content.

-As part of our sign up process, we will initially assess your property, usually within a month of your sign up.
-Thereafter an accredited Look After Me assessor will reassess your property every two years.
+As part of our sign up process, we will initially vet and check your property, usually on the day you sign up.
 If you have a current Qualmark rating for your property, the requirement for a further Look After Me assessment is waived.

-We sincerely hope that Home Hosting is fun, and if it's not then don't do it.
-Having "fun" 100% of the time with your guests (or at least giving the genuine appearance of having fun) even when you are not feeling that great, makes you a professional.
+We sincerely hope that Home Hosting is fun, and if it's not then don't do it. .
 A good maxim is "promise only what you can deliver and deliver more than you promise".
 Guest satisfaction comes from having their expectations exceeded - so have fun but do the job right.

 Local authority by-laws differ and some regulations may be interpreted or applied differently in various parts of New Zealand.